 Those who have the habit of criticizing others all the time have an attitude of deep self-cherishing.
 It is believed that although some monks may hear many teachings, they do not apply them to their practice because of self-cherishing attitudes in previous lives.
 Harming our enemies is also a result of self-cherishing.

-Once, during the time of Buddha, a monk was dyeing his robes and a monkey became lost in the process.
+Once, during the time of Buddha, a monk was dyeing his robes and, while he was doing that, someone's monkey went missing.
 When the monk removed the robe from the pot, it appeared to have turned into monkey flesh.
 People accused the monk of stealing and cooking the monkey.
 The monk was taken to court and punished.
 Some time after, the monkey reappeared and the monk was proved innocent.
 The monk asked Buddha why this had happened, and Buddha replied it was because, in a previous life, the monk had accused another monk of stealing a monkey.

 We are so concerned with being happy and comfortable, and working hard to accumulate money, that we set ourselves up as targets for thieves.
 There is a story about a person who put all of his coins into a bag and tied the bag to the ceiling because he was so worried about losing them.
 One day, the bag fell on the man’s head causing him injury.
 The point of the story is that self-cherishing prevents our happiness both temporarily and ultimately.
 Since we have had a self-cherishing attitude in all previous lives, we cannot immediately get rid of it, even though we may realize it is our biggest problem.